Dazaisan99/ancli-poems-rs/README.md

 ## **Warning : This crate is not usable yet**

-# Ancli-poems
+# Ancli-poems*rs

-Ancli-poems is a simple command line tool to help create anki cards from poems.
+Ancli-poems is a simple command line tool made with rust to help create anki cards from poems.

 ### Example
 ![Example](example.png)